 Adverts include award-winning campaigns for Coca-Cola Schweppes, Mars, Microsoft, PlayStation, Kleenex and Ladbrokes amongst others.

-150 million views on big narrative stories.
+1.3 billion reach on big narrative stories.

 Alison has photographed renowned actors, personalities and polticans including the Prime Minister plus best loved actors for The Ivy Club, London including: Ben Cumberbatch, Eddie Redmayne, Ralph Fiennes, Rosamund Pike, Orlando Bloom, Gillian Anderson and Vanessa Redgrave.